copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 - _2016 to 2019 on Android with Databinding, but never became too popular_

-Once everyone started noticing the problems inherent in traditional- and MVP-style UI programming, the natural fix became pretty apparent: rather than the interactions driving the UI, the UI should be driven by state.
-So let's start developing our UI by first creating a model of the screen's state, and assemble or synchronize the UI to that state.
+Once everyone started noticing the problems inherent in traditional- and MVP-style UI programming, the natural fix became pretty apparent: rather than the interactions driving the UI, let's use a state model to drive the UI.
+One starts by developing creating a model of the screen's state, and then builds a UI that is assembled or synchronized to match that model.

 These are the early days of reactive programming, when Angular.JS because king, React was just starting to be developed, and all the UI toolkits started creating their own "MVVM" frameworks.
 The main idea with these is that you take something like a "Presenter" or "Controller" class, declare the state that lives within that Controller, and let a framework worry about applying that state to the UI for you.
-Additionally, the MVVM frameworks bind in the other direction, too, automatically wiring up click listeners so that they always run code in the Controller.
+Additionally, the MVVM frameworks bind in the other direction, too, automatically wiring up click listeners and such so that they always run code in the Controller.

 This was a huge improvement over the previous attempts.
 We now have a way to make sure any changes to the state will always be present in the UI, even changes made from other threads, and the framework enforces that all changes to the